shawntabrizi/substrate-graph-benchmarks/docs/block-exec.md

 ## How the Benchmark Works

 To execute this benchmark, we simply construct a block with zero transactions (other than `set_timestamp` which is required in every valid block).
 We then import this block using the Wasm runtime environment.

+## Assumptions

+### Database

+While this block does not make significant changes to the underlying database, it does update the timestamp.
+The underlying Substrate database is pre-populated with 50,000 funded accounts.

+### Timestamp Extrinsic

+It is impossible to import a block that does not update the timestamp, therefore this "empty block" does contain 1 transaction (as noted in the log above).
+This is negligible compared to the overall time of block import.